gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 93: May 15, Friday
+**Today's Progress**: Learning more about advanced Ruby methods like map and select, and solved advanced problems.

 ## Day 92: May 14, Thursday
 **Today's Progress**: Completed all the Ruby's hashes problems and exercises that includes combination of arrays data structure.